jessekrubin/ry/docs/src/api.md

 def aiopen(
     path: FsPathLike, mode: OpenBinaryMode | str = "rb", buffering: int = -1
 ) -> AsyncFile: ...

+@t.final
+class AsyncFileReadStream(RyAsyncIterator[Bytes]):
+    def __init__(
+        self,
+        path: FsPathLike,
+        *,
+        chunk_size: int = 65536,
+        offset: int = 0,
+        buffered: bool = True,
+        strict: bool = True,
+    ) -> None:
+        """Return an AsyncFileReadStream

+        Args:
+            path: path-like object
+            chunk_size: chunk size.
+Defaults to 65536.
+            offset: offset to start reading from.
+Defaults to 0.
+            buffered: whether the stream is buffered.
+Defaults to True.
+            strict: whether to raise a ValueError on offset beyond EOF.
+Defaults to True.

+        Raises:
+            FileNotFoundError: If file does not exist.
+            IsADirectoryError: If path is a directory.
+            ValueError: If offset is beyond EOF and strict is True.

+        """

+    def __await__(self) -> Generator[t.Any, t.Any, t.Self]: ...
+    def __aiter__(self) -> t.Self: ...
+    async def __anext__(self) -> Bytes: ...
+    async def collect(self) -> list[Bytes]: ...
+    async def take(self, n: int = 1) -> list[Bytes]: ...

+def read_stream_async(
+    path: FsPathLike,
+    chunk_size: int = 65536,
+    *,
+    offset: int = 0,
+    buffered: bool = True,
+    strict: bool = True,
+) -> AsyncFileReadStream:
+    """Return a FileReadStream

+    Args:
+        path: path-like object
+        chunk_size: chunk size.
+Defaults to 65536.
+        offset: offset to start reading from.
+Defaults to 0.
+        buffered: whether the stream is buffered.
+Defaults to True.
+        strict: whether to raise a ValueError on offset beyond EOF.
+Defaults to True.

+    Raises:
+        FileNotFoundError: If file does not exist.
+        IsADirectoryError: If path is a directory.
+        ValueError: If offset is beyond EOF and strict is True.

+    """
 ```

 <h2 id="ry.ryo3._unindent"><code>ry.ryo3._unindent</code></h2>